HappyPotato07/Food-Ordering-Management-System/README.md

-**Online Food Order Management System (OFOMS)**
-A Python-based project aimed at enhancing Spiderman Online Food Services by offering an efficient, user-friendly platform for managing food orders.
-The system caters to both administrators and customers, providing a wide array of features with a simple interface.

-**Features**
-**Admin Functionality**
-Secure login system for administrators.
-Add, modify, and remove food items.
-Display all customer records.
-Search customer orders and payments for analysis.
-**Customer Functionality**
-Register and log in as a customer.
-View menu items by category.
-Place orders and manage cart items.
-Make payments securely.
-**Guest Access**
-Browse the menu without registration.
-Option to sign up for more features
+The Online Food Order Management System (OFOMS) is a Python-based project developed to enhance the operational efficiency of Spiderman Online Food Services.
+This system is designed to provide a user-friendly interface for both administrators and customers, offering a seamless experience for managing food orders.
+With robust functionality, the platform ensures that customers can easily browse the menu, place orders, and make payments, while administrators can manage menu items and analyze customer data efficiently.

+The system features distinct functionalities for administrators, customers, and guests.
+Administrators have access to a secure login system that enables them to add, modify, and remove food items, as well as display and search through customer records.
+Customers, after registering and logging in, can view the menu, explore food categories, place orders, and manage their carts with ease.
+Guests can browse the menu without registration and are encouraged to sign up for additional features.